 The Multi storey carpark is free and level 1 is dedicated to family and disabled parking only.

 ASDA have dedicated bays for use but 4 hour restrictions are in place for customers only.
 We dont advise the use of any blue bay within the marina other than those in the Multi CP.

 West wall parking is usually at the far end lower level of the multi car park.

-Wall access for chair user on both east and west walls is via a dedicated gate that is normally kept locked (east wall this gate is open as is main access to the wall during building work)
+Wall access for chair users on both east and west walls is via a dedicated gate that is normally kept locked.

 A call to the TackleBox (01273 696677) will allow the shop to arrange for the duty warden to meet and assist with access/exit as is required.